California State University-Fullerton vs University of Utah

 The Financial Comparison

-Ten years after enrollment, University of Utah graduates earn a median of $67,170 compared to $62,951 at California State University-Fullerton.
-The payback period is 5.9 years at California State University-Fullerton versus 6.4 years at University of Utah.
+Then look at what that buys.
+Ten years after enrollment, University of Utah graduates earn a median $67,170 against $62,951 at California State University-Fullerton.
+The cost earns itself back in 5.9 years at California State University-Fullerton and 6.4 years at University of Utah.

-Graduates leave California State University-Fullerton with a median $13,750 in debt versus $19,000 at University of Utah.
-The debt-to-earnings ratios are 0.36 and 0.40 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave California State University-Fullerton owing a median $13,750 versus $19,000 at University of Utah.
+Their debt-to-earnings ratios are 0.36 and 0.40 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers